Why Trust OMD?

 University of Arkansas

-The University of Arkansas offers a robust selection of online master’s degrees spanning business, education, engineering, health, and more.
-Online students pay in-state tuition rates and have access to support like dedicated online student liaisons.
-Courses are 100% online, with some optional campus sessions.
-Graduates earn the same respected degrees as on-campus students, benefiting from the university’s resources and alumni network.
+The University of Arkansas offers a broad selection of online master’s degrees across business, education, engineering, health, and more.
+Online students pay in-state tuition and receive support through dedicated online student liaisons.
+Courses are fully online, with some optional campus components.
+Graduates earn the same degrees as on-campus students.

 Featured Program: Master of Science in Operations Management